atulghodmare777/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/05-Commands-and-Arguments-in-Kubernetes.md

 - Anything that is appended to the docker run command will go into the **`args`** property of the pod definition file in the form of an array.
 - The command field corresponds to the entrypoint instruction in the Dockerfile so to summarize there are 2 fields that correspond to 2 instructions in the
-- In the k8s the entrypoint corresponds to command and cmd correspond to args.
+- In the k8s if want to modify the runtime commands which will be different from the default then we have to change, entrypoint corresponds to command and cmd correspond to args, this is modify the default behaviour.

   Dockerfile
   ```